 I won’t dive deeper into what makes a good personality.

 We’ll try to get an idea of what your personality or character can tell about you through this lesson.

-Just by looking at how you talk and listen, another person can judge many things about you like the state you belong to, your culture, habits, things you like, etc.
+By looking at how you talk and listen, another person can judge many things about you like your state, your culture, habits, things you like, etc.